aammd/MS_computational_ecology_opinion/compecol.md

 pre-existing papers [@lort13pie].
 Although they are irreplaceable as a tool to measure the strength of results, they are limited by their need for primary literature with experimental designs that are similar enough.

-Where in this landscape does computational approaches fit?

 ## Computational ecology in context